 For many pet owners, a dog is a family member.
 Anyone who gets to know these animals discovers that they have a lot in common with humans.
 It's important to remember that although their internal biology is very similar to ours, it's not identical.
 Foods that are safe for humans are not always safe for pets.

-Dangers of Xylitol
+Dangers of Xylitol for Pets

 Xylitol is another dangerous substance for pets.
-It's a sugar substitute that is highly unlikely to be present in pet treats but may be present in human food such as sugarless candy, chewing gum and baked goods.
+It's a sugar substitute that is highly unlikely to be present in pet treats but may be present in human food such as sugarless candy, chewing gum, and baked goods.
 A new trend is the appearance of xylitol in some brands of peanut butter.
 This is worrying because many dogs love peanut butter.

-If a dog raids food containing xylitol there can be serious consequences.
-The substance can cause a dangerous drop in blood sugar in dogs as well as liver damage, seizures and even death.
+If a dog raids food containing xylitol, there can be serious consequences.
+The substance can cause a dangerous drop in blood sugar in dogs as well as liver damage, seizures, and even death.

 Chewing gum and candies containing xylitol need to be kept out of a pet's reach.
 A purse left on the floor or sofa or a jacket pocket that can be reached by dogs is not an appropriate place to store a xylitol product.
 (Even gum without xylitol can be dangerous because it can create an intestinal obstruction.)
 The ingredient list on a jar of peanut butter should be checked carefully before the product is purchased.
 Varieties containing xylitol should be avoided.

-Xylitol has oral health benefits for humans and is present in some toothpastes and mouthwashes as well as foods.
+Xylitol may have oral health benefits for humans and is present in some toothpastes and mouthwashes as well as foods.
 Dog owners need to think very carefully about whether they want it in their homes, however.
 Any xylitol products that are purchased must always be kept out of a pet's reach.
 Even a small amount of the chemical is dangerous for dogs.

 Xylitol Toxicity in Dogs